We hear the "gig economy" is growing, but we don't hear what it is.

 If you are currently unemployed, know that many recruiters and employers view your work as a freelancer / contractor as a very positive sign that you are serious about your career.
 This work is also proof that you are a motivated worker with in-demand skills.

-[For more about short-term temporary jobs, which are less of a career (or business) than freelancing, see Job-Hunt's Guide to the Temporary Work Option.]
+[For more about very short-term temporary jobs (typically a few days or a week in length), which are done through a temporary staffing agency, see Job-Hunt's Guide to the Temporary Work Option.]

 Working as a contractor can be an excellent way to fill the gap (for both the resume and bank account) between a previous job and the new full-time job you are seeking.
 With so many people unemployed, freelancing may be a good short-term solution that could develop into permanent self-employment.

-As an independent contract worker, you are independent of any single employer.
+As an freelancer, you are independent of any single employer.
 You are not defined as an employee, and you have the flexibility of working independently with more than one employer at once.

-The general rule is that an individual is an independent contractor if the payer has the right to control or direct only the result of the work but not how it will be done.
+The general rule is that an individual is an "independent contractor" if the entity paying for the work has the right to control or direct only the result of the work -- but NOT HOW IT WILL BE DONE.